9 Unmissable Bucket List Activities to do in Yasawa Islands Fiji

 Whether it is a day trip from Nadi or organized through an Island Resort in Fiji, a scenic flight over the Yasawa Islands is an absolute bucket list dream!

 Fly over archipelago islands, pristine beaches, and the small volcanic islands.
+This is truly a once-and-a-lifetime experience!

 9. Watch a Fire Dancing Show